 An Unidentified Ceremony.
 Naples, 2003. p.
 457, ill. pl.
 LXXVII (b/w).

 "Ceramic House Models from Medieval Persia: Domestic Architecture and Concealed Activities."
 The British Institute of Persian Studies 46 (2008). p.
 230, ill. fig. 6 (b/w).

 George, Alain.
 "The Illustration of the Maqamat and the Shadow Play."
 Muqarnas vol. 28 (2011). pp. 29–30, ill. fig. 29 (b/w).

 Ekhtiar, Maryam.
 "Shimmering Surfaces: Lustre Ceramics of the Islamic World."
 Arts of Asia vol. 42 (2012). p.
 94, ill. fig. 11 (color).

-Canby, Sheila R., Deniz Beyazit, Martina Rugiadi, and A. C. S. Peacock.
+Canby, Sheila R., Deniz Beyazit, and Martina Rugiadi.
 "The Great Age of the Seljuqs."
 In Court and Cosmos.
 New York: The Metropolitan Museum of Art, 2016. no. 18, pp. 78–79, ill. p.
 79 (color).

 The Met Collection API is where all makers, creators, researchers, and dreamers can now connect to the most up-to-date data and images for more than 470,000 artworks in The Met collection.
 As part of The Met’s Open Access program, the data is available for unrestricted commercial and noncommercial use without permission or fee.

 We continue to research and examine historical and cultural context for objects in The Met collection.
 If you have comments or questions about this object record, please complete and submit this form.
 The Museum looks forward to receiving your comments.